 Companies send us coffee, food, donate helicopter time, clothing and boots to support our volunteers and they all pitch in to purchase the traps and consumables needed to keep the project running.

 We have seen many of our hunters and farmers put their dogs through kiwi aversion training.
-This is an initiative we have taken on with the support of NZ Landcare Trust and we are seeing some real great shifts in peoples mentailities towards hunters and farmers.
+This is an initiative we have taken on with the support of NZ Landcare Trust and we are seeing some really great shifts in people’s mentalities towards hunters and farmers.

 What is the toughest issue that The Eastern Whio link faces?